Not quite up on techniques to identify wildlife? Can’t tell your flora from your fauna?

 At the Ambler Arboretum BioBlitz that will be no problem!
 Designed for novices and experts alike, the BioBlitz will include several programs designed to help participants identify wildlife and plants.

-The Ambler Arboretum BioBlitz, presented by Temple Ambler EarthFest, will be held from 12 p.m.
-Friday, October 6 to 12 p.m.
-Saturday, October 7 and is free and open to the public.
+The Ambler Arboretum BioBlitz, presented by Temple Ambler EarthFest, will be held from 6 am. to 5 p.m.
+(Please Note Time), on Friday, May 17.
+The event and is free and open to the public.
 Register for the event online.

 “Our BioBlitz is intended for anyone who has an interest in biodiversity and citizen science no matter their skill level.
 Participants can spend just an hour or two with us or however long they like and, I think, they will really get something out of it — they might very well discover something we never knew lived or grew on campus,” said Kathy Salisbury, Director of the Ambler Arboretum of Temple University.
 “If someone has specialized skills in identifying plants, birds, insects and animals, we’d also love to have them participate and share their knowledge with others who may simply have an interest in the outdoors or supporting opportunities to increase biodiversity.”

-During the BioBlitz, scientists, faculty members, students, teachers, families and other community members will work together to get an overall count of plants, animals, birds, fungi and other living creatures in a 25-acre area comprise of woodland, meadows and creeks past the Ambler Campus Learning, which will be used as a “base camp.”
+During the BioBlitz, scientists, faculty members, students, teachers, families and other community members will work together to get an overall count of plants, animals, birds, fungi and other living creatures in a 15-acre area of the campus comprised of woodland, meadows, wetlands and creeks past the Ambler Campus Learning Center.

 Record sheets will be given to each participant to help catalog the species they discover, the location where it is found and any general notes or observations they have about the find.
 The data collected will be used to form a baseline for biodiversity in this region of campus and will be shared with the public, Salisbury said.

-Salisbury will officially kick off the Ambler Arboretum BioBlitz at 12 p.m., Friday, October 6 with “BioBlitz 101” and a Guide to Using Field Guides.
-The kick-off will begin in the Learning Center Lobby.
+Salisbury will kick off BioBlitz 2019 at 8 a.m., with “BioBlitz 101” and a Guide to Using Field Guides.

-The event will also include several guided walks highlighting plants, birds, insects, mammals, reptiles and more!
+Following the kick off, the event will also include several additional guided walks, tours and activities highlighting plants, birds, insects, mammals, reptiles, enjoying the outdoors safely and more!

-5:15 p.m. — Fungus Walk with Dr. Sasha Eisenman, Assistant Professor of Horticulture
+10:30 a.m. — Logs, Lichens and Mushrooms Walk with Dr. Sasha Eisenman, Assistant Professor of Horticulture, Chair of the Department of Landscape Architecture and Horticulture

-10 a.m. — Plant Walk with Kathy Salisbury, Director of the Ambler Arboretum
+1:30 p.m. — Edible Plant Walk and Taste with Kathy Salisbury, Director of the Ambler Arboretum

 As participants are enjoying getting out into nature and learning how to identify plants and animals “I think they might be very surprised at what they discover living right here in their community,” said Salisbury.